 - chalky buildup under nail

 Try to avoid removing extra skin under your nail with a sharp object, which can make your toenail more likely to detach.
 Instead, soak your feet in warm water and smooth the edges of your remaining toenail with a file.
 Keeping your toenails and feet moisturized can also help.
+Find a great selection of moisturizers here.

 Your doctor may prescribe topical steroids to rub into your toenail and cuticle.
 They may also suggest phototherapy.
 This treatment involves exposing your affected toes to UV rays.
 In rare cases, you may need to have the rest of your toenail removed.